Skip to content

 The Cave of the Winds Tour

-The Caves of the Winds observation deck.
+Caves of the Winds

 The Cave of the Winds Tour begins with an elevator descent of 175 feet into Niagara Gorge to the Bridal Veil Falls base.
 A tour guide leads visitors over wooden walkways to the Hurricane Deck, where you can stand less than twenty feet away from the rushing water.
 For a truly unique and amazing experience, take the Cave of the Winds Tour at night, and enjoy the illuminated rainbow of colors playing against the Falls from a vantage point that only a handful get to experience.